 I’ve made two devices that allow you to take the output from an inexpensive electronic keyboard and mess with it acoustically.
-In the Formant Changer shown here, the output goes to a speaker playing into a wooden box.
+In the Formant Changer (the small image on this page), the output goes to a speaker playing into a wooden box.
 By opening & closing the lid, and by involving the small chimneys in various ways, you can continuously shift the overtone content of the sound.
-In the Speaker Driver (not shown), the signal goes to the driver element of a speaker (speaker cone removed), which rattles against a hand-held piece of tin foil.
+In the Speaker Driver (the main image on this page), the signal goes to the driver element of a speaker (speaker cone removed), which rattles against a hand-held piece of tin foil.
 A piezo pickup takes the highly filtered, distorted sound from the tin foil and sends it to a regular loudspeaker.

 In the audio clip, Speaker Driver is heard first, then the Formant Changer.